Gigoteur/UnicornConsole/README.md

   * F3: Take a screenshot (png)
   * F4: Take a video (gif)
   * F5: Save the current cartridge's data (if opened with editor mode)
-  * F6: Switch between editor/play mode (if opened with editor mode)
+  * F6: Switch between editor/play mode
   * F7: Switch to the next available palette

 ## Run a cartridge